Leopoldthecoder/Perspective/docs/md/scroll-configurations.md

 - Type: `Number`
 - Default: `500`

 Defines how many milliseconds the stage will freeze after switching.
-During this time, Perspective will not respond to mouse scroll.
+During this time, Perspective.js will not respond to mouse scroll.